By Morgan

-Well, we’re on the final stretch of our Grand Canadian Tour!
-Our last stop in BC was Surrey and included both a pop-up adventure playground and a screening of The Land.
+Well, we were on the final stretch of our Grand Canadian Tour!
+Our last stop in BC was Surrey.
+It included both a pop up adventure playground and a screening of The Land.
 These two events were hosted by Child Care Options and gave us the chance to meet folks in quite different ways.
-We were able to connect with lots of local Childcare providers, some of whom knew us from our social media presence, others through Options directly, and a few more found the pop-up purely by walking past.
+We connected with many local childcare providers.
+Some recognized us from social media.
+Others knew us through Options directly.
+A few discovered the pop-up just by walking past.

-We also want to give a small shout-out to Gisele, who was instrumental in organizing our stop in Surrey but couldn’t be there on the day.
-Sharlene and the rest of the team were enthusiastic too, and we knew for certain when they told us they’d been hoarding materials for weeks, and unloading them since 6:30am that morning!
+We also want to give a small shout-out to Gisele, who played an instrumental role in organizing our stop in Surrey but couldn’t be there on the day.
+Sharlene and the rest of the team were enthusiastic as well.
+We knew for certain when they told us they’d been hoarding materials for weeks and had been unloading them since 6:30 am that morning!

 While we were getting ready, Ricky asked what it would be like at a pop-up adventure playground primarily for under-5s.